Skip to main content

 Can International Students Work in Canada?

-The 20-hour weekly rule, full-time break periods, co-op work permits, and the consequences of exceeding your work authorization.
+The 24-hour weekly off-campus rule, unlimited work during scheduled breaks, student work placements, and the consequences of exceeding your work authorization.

 • You are enrolled full-time at a Designated Learning Institution (DLI)